Bilinear spherical maximal function with fractal dilations: Main results

 \section{Main results}

-In this paper, we explore alternate of slicing method to obtain new results concerning $L^p-$boundedness of the bilinear maximal operator $\mathcal M_E$ associated with general dilation set $E$.
-We intend to quantify the range of exponents $(p_1, p_2, p)$ for the $L^p-$boundedness of the operator $\mathcal M_E$ in terms of upper Minkowski dimension of the set $E$.
-We exploit the Fourier decay property of the surface measure in a refined manner and perform a scale-adapted discretization of $E$ to capture the fractal geometry of the set $E$.
+In this paper, we explore and develop an alternative approach to the slicing method in order to obtain new results concerning $L^p-$boundedness of the bilinear maximal operator $\mathcal M_E$ associated with general set $E$.
+We intend to quantify the range of exponents $(p_1, p_2, p)$ for the $L^{p_1}\times L^{p_2}\rightarrow L^p-$boundedness of the operator $\mathcal M_E$ in terms of upper Minkowski dimension of the set $E$.
+We exploit the Fourier decay property of the surface measure in a refined manner and perform a scale-adapted discretization of the set $E$ to capture fractal geometry of the underlying set.
 These ideas, along with suitable adaptation of bilinear Calder\'{o}n-Zygmund theory, yield new results for the maximal operator $\mathcal M_E$.
 In order to describe our results, we need the following notation.

-Let $\Omega({P_1,P_2,\dots,P_k})$ denote the convex hull of points $\{P_1,P_2,\dots,P_k\}\subset\R^2.$ Let $d\geq2$ and set $O = (0, 0),\; A = (1, 0),\; B = (0, 1),\; P_0=\big(\frac{2d-1}{2d},\frac{2d-1}{2d}\big),\; Q_0=\big(1,\frac{d-1}{d}\big), \;\text{and}~ R_0=\big(\frac{d-1}{d},1\big)$.
+Let $\Omega({P_1,P_2,\dots,P_k})$ denote the convex hull of points $P_1,P_2,\dots,P_k\in\R^2.$ Let $d\geq2$ and set $O = (0, 0),\; A = (1, 0),\; B = (0, 1),\; P_0=\big(\frac{2d-1}{2d},\frac{2d-1}{2d}\big),\; Q_0=\big(1,\frac{d-1}{d}\big), \;\text{and}~ R_0=\big(\frac{d-1}{d},1\big)$.
 For $0\leq\beta\leq1$ consider the point